 f. demonstrating that the BTMG is capable of being deployed at the accredited MW level for: (i) at least the first five (5) times requested in the Summer Season; and (ii) at least the first five (5) times requested in the Winter Season; (iii) at least the first three (3) times requested in the Spring Season; and (iv) at least the first three (3) times requested in the Fall Season, based on their physical capability when called upon by the Transmission Provider during an Emergency during any applicable Season in a Planning Year for which the BTMG receives credit as a Planning Resource.
 Limitations due to applicable regulatory restrictions that are more restrictive than the physical limitations of the BTMG will supersede the physical availability of the BTMG.

 g.
-There shall be no penalties assessed to a Market Participant representing the entity that has offered ZRCs from the LMR if the BTMG Resource is unavailable for interruption as a result of maintenance requirements in accordance with Good Utility Practice, or for reasons of Force Majeure, or in the event the specified BTMG reduction had already been accomplished for other reasons (e.g., economic considerations, operating the BTMG Resource at or above the credited level of BTMG Resource, or local reliability concerns in accordance with instructions from the Local Balancing Authority).
+There shall be no penalties assessed to a Market Participant representing the entity that has offered ZRCs from the LMR if the BTMG Resource is unavailable for reasons of Force Majeure, or in the event the specified BTMG reduction had already been accomplished for other reasons (e.g., economic considerations, operating the BTMG Resource at or above the credited level of BTMG Resource, or local reliability concerns in accordance with instructions from the Local Balancing Authority).
+At the time of registration, a DRR or LMR backed by a BTMG may select up to thirty-one (31) days in the spring and up to thirty-one (31) days in the fall to be on a planned outage and be exempt from penalties if unavailable for use during Emergencies.
+A BTMG may only schedule such an outage between March 1 and May 15 and between September 15 and November 30.

 h.
 A BTMG Resource for which operation is not an obligation during Emergency events declared by the Transmission Provider pursuant to the Transmission Provider emergency operating procedures, will not qualify as an LMR.